 Who can deliver music therapy support?

-It can be delivered by registered Music Therapists (who must have a post-graduate degree) and by Therapy Assistants under their supervision.
+It can be delivered by registered Music Therapists (who must have a post-graduate degree) and they must be a member of the AMTA (Australian Music Therapy Association) – this is one thing the NDIS Commission has stated as a requirement.

 - Would you like to share your music time with other people?